Warning Signs of Strokes in Seniors

-Men are also at a higher risk for having a stroke then women.
+Men are also at a higher risk of having a stroke than women.
 Many times strokes are so sudden that people assume there is nothing that could have been done and that there were no warning signs.
-However, in some situations there are some warning signs and indicators that a stroke is about to hit.
+However, in some situations, there are some warning signs and indicators that a stroke is about to hit.
 These are important to note as the sooner you are able to help your loved one get the care and attention they need when suffering from a stroke, the less likely it is that they will suffer from serious or permanent damage.

 The faster you are able to react when you see the warning signs of a stroke, the better.
 Here are some of the most common signs and symptoms:

 - Difficulty talking

 - Severe, pounding headache with a quick onset